 My experiences teaching students at the secondary level have taught me that research is often approached in the same manner as a game of catch.
+I know highly qualified essay writers, who always help and teach me, and give me inspiration to wtite essay.
 However, many students will only catch things that are thrown directly at them.
 If the ball (or facts) is tossed slightly to the left or right, the student does not adjust their position to catch it.
 I can remember several instances where students have told me to tell them what they should know, rebuffing any attempts to steer them toward any deductive reasoning exercises.
 Imagine the sport of baseball, where an outfielder always must make adjustments to his position in order to catch the hit ball, thus completing the play and generating an out.
 What would happen if these athletes refused to run after a ball, and only caught balls aimed directly at them?
 Baseball scores would start to resemble basketball scores, and all outfielders would resemble Moe Vaughn.

 The truth is, the average student is often not willing to commit the time and effort needed to conduct any serious research.
 The art of research is an active sport, and more often than not, desirable results are only achieved by those who take the initiative and reach for the ball.
 Research requires perseverance, mental acuity, stamina, and focus.
 In an environment where those four traits are only practiced when playing Nintendo, it is indeed a challenge to not only conduct research with a certain intensity, but to also maintain that intensity for any sustained amount of time.